Activity Analysis: How to Determine OT Treatments

 You can use an occupation based kit that you can make for your department, which is an easy way to be more occupation centered and is easy to grab and go when you need it or even get creative with activities that they may enjoy vs traditional exercise (which is also absolutely appropriate and can be integrated into their plan of care) like a scavenger hunt to address their deficits.

-OT Flourish Membership Members also have exclusive access to 100s of resources to help you find interventions that will address these areas:
+OT Accelerator Members also have exclusive access to 100s of resources to help you find interventions that will address these areas:

 Documentation